8 Wonders of Kansas cuisine

 Khanh works the dining room, always smiling, welcoming and efficient.
 For years their two children, son Dat, (rhymes with "that") and daughter Huyen, (pronounced "When") assisted their parents.
 Khanh and Ha were determined that their children be successful.
 From the very beginning the tips left by customers went into a little coffee can that still sits by the register.
 The money was for the "college fund" to help pay for their children's education.
 After Huyen's graduation from KU with a pharmacy degree, Khanh and Ha invited dozens of their regular customers to a special meal at Pho Hoa in honor of their daughter's achievement as a way to thank the community for supporting their dreams.

 After attending college, Dat returned to help his parents at the restaurant.
-Huyen now works at St. Catherine Hospital in Garden City.
+He is now married with one child.
+Huyen now works as a pharmacist in California.

 In August 1999, Khanh, Ha and Dat passed their United States Citizenship tests and were sworn in as American citizens.